devops329/devops/instruction/awsS3/awsS3.md

 🔑 **Key points**

 - AWS S3 is a high performance, scalable, object store.
-- S3 is structured with a a bucket that contains objects.
+- S3 is structured with a bucket that contains objects.
 - There is a powerful permission model that controls access to a bucket.
 - You can use the AWS CLI or browser interface to manipulate a bucket.